Azure/autorest.typescript/test/integration/generated/bodyArray/README.md

-# BodyArrayClient library for JavaScript
+# BodyArray client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BodyArrayClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for BodyArray client.

 Test Infrastructure for AutoRest Swagger BAT